Submissions for the theme “Commercial Cosmonauts & Hired Guns” open next month. For more information, visit www.heliosquarterly.com

 Previously protected against raids under Asgyan rule, and currently protected by International Warfare laws, Kisk was safe unless they provoked hostility with Volkana.
 When Kisk agreed to help Asgya, they underestimated Volkana’s network of informants.
 Volkana moved quickly to spin the situation to their advantage.
 Soon, the world thought Kisk helped Asgya instigate a war against them—however irrational it seemed.
 The first Volk attack seized a Kisken prison under the pretense of rescuing false-POWs, and the country fell to ruins within a year.

-Introducing Rebecca Lee who will be releasing a limited print run of her novelette Object Relations with RCP!
+Introducing Rebecca Lee who will be releasing a limited print run of her novelette Object Relations: A Novelette with RCP!
 Here’s your chance to get to know Rebecca before it comes out.